justinalm/justinalm.github.io/_work/making-conversation.markdown

 layout: default
 thumbnail: /uploads/makingConversationLogo.jpg
 categories: Podcast, Indentity, Community
-summary: Shawn Choi and I host the Making Conversation Podcast.
-We feature conversations with artists and designers about the journey from bright eyed-newbie to fame monster.
+summary: A podcast featuring conversations with artists and designers about the journey from bright eyed-newbie to fame monster.
 ---

 <div class="grid">